Optimizing the Use of Behavioral Locking for High-Level Synthesis: Proposed Exploration Meta-Framework

-In the {\em exploration} phase, we can use and compare different search methods to identify the best combination of logic locking techniques for the input C code.
-We discuss the following well-known heuristic methods.
-However, our optimization framework can use any exploration method that is able to manipulate a vector of integers.
+In the {\em exploration} phase, we can use and compare different search methods to identify the best combination of locking techniques for the input C code.
+Our optimization framework can use any exploration method that is able to manipulate a vector of integers like in \Cref{fig:mutation}.

 As a proof-of-concept, we implemented a standard GA with integer encoding.
-GAs maintain a population of $N$ alternative solutions (initialized randomly) and re-combine them in order to identify the best sub-set of obfuscation techniques.
+GAs maintain a population of $N$ alternative solutions (initialized randomly) and re-combine them to identify the best sub-set of locking techniques.
 Classic GA operators, like {\em random mutation} and {\em single-point crossover}, are applied with probability $P_m$ and $P_c$, respectively, to generate offspring solutions.
-At the end of each generation, all individuals are ranked based on the given security metric (see Section~\ref{sec:solution_eval}), checking for the best solution and passing the best individuals survive to the next generation.
-This procedure terminates when the best solution is not improved for a certain number of generations or we reach the limit on the total number of generations.
+At the end of each generation, all individuals are ranked based on the given security metric, checking for the best solution and passing the best individuals to the next generation.
+The procedure terminates when the solution is not improved for some generations or we reach the limit on the number of generations.